 “They will continue to focus on the power brands,” Ken Shea, an analyst with Bloomberg Industries, said in a telephone interview.
 “I think there will be ongoing pruning, especially if there is a slowdown and their leverage starts to get too high.”

 Leslie Sutton, a spokeswoman for Kraft, declined to comment.
 The company wouldn’t be alone in trying to shed dairy assets.
 Dean Foods Co.
-(DF), the largest U.S. dairy processor, is exploring a sale of its Morningstar business, which produces milk products for retailers and restaurants.
+(DF:US), the largest U.S. dairy processor, is exploring a sale of its Morningstar business, which produces milk products for retailers and restaurants.